-7.3.2 Seating deck and kerb units on mortar bed
+7.3.2 Seating deck units, kerb units and winged planks on mortar bed

-Where the Drawings show that the deck and kerb unit is to be bedded on cement mortar, a cement mortar seating strip shall be placed on the headstocks.
-A suitable bonding agent shall be added to the mortar which shall have the consistency of mortar used in bricklaying.
+Where the Drawings show that the deck units, kerb units or winged planks is to be bedded on cement mortar, a cement mortar seating strip shall be placed on the headstocks.
+The mortar shall consist of a mixture of one part of Type GP cement to three parts of sand uniformly mixed (1:3).
 The quantity of mortar placed shall be sufficient to provide, after erection, the widths and thicknesses shown in the Drawings and to provide an even seating for the end of the unit.